jordij/rethnocentrism/README.md

 # rethnocentrism
- Execute `main.r` like a champ and supposedly `output` should be full of goodies.
+ Execute `main.r` like a champ then check the `plots` folder, it should be full of goodies.